vishwakarma09/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 Marking and unmarking words and concepts is fundamental to the pattern matching mechanism, so the system provides both an automatic marking mechanism and manual override abilities.
 You can manually mark or unmark something.
+Automatic system marking marks all concepts implied by chasing up membership in other concepts, as does this call `^mark`.
+`word` can be any word, which also means you can mark something with a concept name whether or not the concept actually is defined anywhere.

 There are two mechanisms supported using `^mark` and `^unmark`: specific and generic.